jbrightuniverse/Manual-Grading-Autocompiler/README.md

 It is recommended to use this utility on a course account through department servers as this ensures security of student data and provides a central location for TAs to access grading files.

+If you are having issues getting the program to work, scroll down to the DEBUGGING section.

 ## Step 1: Insert Python script into remote server

 Copy `autocompile.py` into the server under the folder `YEAR/grading`.
 This should look something like: